enjeeneer/zero-shot-rl/README.md

 dataset for all tasks.
 Black dots represent state-action samples present in the dataset._

 ## Summary
 Imagine you've collected a dataset from a system you'd like to control more efficiently.
-Examples of such systems include: household robots, chemical manufacturing processes, autonomous vehicles, or steel-making furnaces.
+Examples include: household robots, chemical manufacturing processes, autonomous vehicles, or steel-making furnaces.
 An ideal solution would be to train an autonomous agent on your dataset, then for it to use what it learns to solve _any_ task inside the system.
 For our household robot, such tasks may include sweeping the floor, making a cup of tea, or cleaning the windows.
 Formally, we call this problem setting _zero-shot reinforcement learning (RL)_, and taking steps toward realising it in the real-world is the focus of this work.